stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 4 examples, 0 failures
 ```

-Everithing works fine.
+Everything works fine.

-Let's remember that our golden files are stored in a different directory so in case we make an update we should use the `hgold` CLI with the `--update` flag, followed by the name of our golden tests directory, in this case `.otherGolden/`.
+Let's remember that our golden files are stored in a different directory.
+So in the case that we make an update we should use the `hgold` CLI with the `--update` flag, followed by the name of our golden tests directory; in this case `.otherGolden/`.

 ```shell
 $ hgold --update ".otherGolden"